 The Java FEPOW Club 1942 is now the largest and only remaining UK Nationwide FEPOW Club, with worldwide members too.

 We are honoured to be supported by our patrons HRH The Countess of Wessex and Dame Vera Lynn DBE, the Royal British Legion and the Not Forgotten Association.

-The Committee is made up of 2 FEPOWs and 2 daughters of FEPOWs - President Bill Marshall Vice President Edward McDaniel, Chairman & Treasurer Mrs Lesley Clark and Secretary and Welfare Officer Mrs Margaret Martin.
+The Committee is made up of 2 FEPOWs and 2 daughters of FEPOWs - President Bill Marshall, Vice President Edward McDaniel, Chairman & Treasurer Mrs Lesley Clark and Secretary & Welfare Officer Mrs Margaret Martin.

 Our goals are to provide all remaining FEPOWs, wives and widows with camaraderie (through our quarterly 80+ page newsletters, the AGM & reunion held in Stratford upon Avon each year and tickets for Not Forgotten Association functions) and welfare advice, with access to FEPOW specific grants.
 For more information please see our ‘Welfare Grants Available’ page.

 We also aim to ensure that the FEPOW experience is never forgotten, always remembered and honoured, which we do by helping family researching and through the many stories in our quarterly ‘Java Journals’ and the Club’s book ‘Prisoners in Java’.

 Our book ‘Prisoners in Java’ is a compilation of FEPOW members’ recollections, praised by researchers for its detail and coverage of many different areas and camps as printed in the first 20 years’ newsletters.
 Please see the page about ‘Our Book’, the detailed index and order form.